zac-heisey/murray-lampert/_posts/2013-09-13-15-ways-to-apply-universal-design-in-your-home.markdown

 permalink: "/15-ways-to-apply-universal-design-in-your-home/"
 categories:
 - Universal Design
-excerpt: We share 15 ways that modern homes can implement universal design principles to increase accessibility and comfort for residents with and without disabilities
+description: We share 15 ways that modern homes can implement universal design principles to increase accessibility and comfort for residents with and without disabilities
 author: Gregg Cantor
 layout: blocks